LostInBrittany/k8s-and-openstack-gitpod/README.md

 A working Gitpod setup to work with OVHcloud Openstack and Managed Kubernetes.
 The workspace includes:

-- For Openstack: Openstack, Nova and Swift clients
+- For Openstack: Openstack, Nova, Cinder, Neutron, Swift, Glance, Octavia, Mistral, Barbican and ironic clients, awscli

 - For Kubernertes: Kubectl, Helm, Verlero & Kustomize.